-Polished Plaster, or Stucco Veneziano, is a Traditional wall treatment that provides a glossy, visually textured wall finish.
+Venetian Polished Plaster, or Stucco Veneziano, is a traditional wall treatment that provides a glossy, visually textured wall finish.
+Venetian Plaster walls have a long tradition in interior wall finishing and is available in virtually any color option.

 Venetian Plaster is a natural formula composed of organic ingredients, calcium, and acrylic binders creating a decorative paste plaster for interior applications.
 Polishing the surface compresses the calcium within the compound, creating a narble-like finish, cool and hard to the touch.